emqx/blog/en/202006/emqx-prometheus-grafana.md

 ### Import Grafana template data

 The plugin `emqx_statsd` provides the template files of Grafana and Dashboard.
-These templates include the display of most of EMQ X monitoring data.
-Users can directly import to Grafana for displaying the icon of EMQ X monitoring status.
+These templates include the display of most of EMQX monitoring data.
+Users can directly import to Grafana for displaying the icon of EMQX monitoring status.

-The template files located in [emqx_statsd/grafana_template](https://github.com/emqx/emqx-statsd/tree/master/grafana_template). **Part of chart data may be displayed incorrectly, because of the difference of EMQ X version.
+The template files located in [emqx_statsd/grafana_template](https://github.com/emqx/emqx-statsd/tree/master/grafana_template). **Part of chart data may be displayed incorrectly, because of the difference of EMQX version.
 Please adjust it manually.**

 Click button **Upload.json file**, then select the corresponding folder and data source after importing.